 Last summer Andy worked for Ho-Chunk, Inc.’s in-house Legal Department doing transactional and litigation work to support Ho-Chunk, Inc.’s subsidiary companies.
 She valued the opportunity to learn about the role sovereign immunity plays in Ho-Chunk, Inc.’s operations.
 She is the current Treasurer for the National Native American Law Students Association (“NNALSA”) and served as NNALSA’s Area 8 Representative during the 2018-2019 school year.

 Andy appreciates the paramount impact that NARF’s work has on our tribal communities and hopes to serve the people in a similar capacity.
-As a longtime advocate of recycling and healthy eating, Andy hopes to use her JD to affect changes in Indian Country that will improve the environment and the health of our people.
+As a longtime advocate of recycling and healthy eating, Andy hopes to use her JD to effect changes in Indian Country that will improve the environment and the health of our people.

 Welcome, Andy!More blog posts